Show All Answers

 We are targeting late August 2022.

-The following case types will not be available for billing in the new eInvoice system: TA, MED, MAC, PC, SM, SK.
+The following case types will be available for billing in the new eInvoice system: CI, EM5, and PA.

 If you have already started billing against a case using either paper invoices or the old eInvoice system for Children’s Courts but have not yet been paid, that’s ok.
 We’ll continue to process in-flight invoices business as usual.
 However, all future invoices should go through the new system.

 Existing attorneys that have been paid by the County will have a vendor number already assigned to them.
-An existing vendor number can be found on a pay stub or requested by calling Accounts Payable Admin at 210-335-2243.
+Your existing vendor number will be emailed to you as part of the go-live phase of this project.
+In the event you did not receive an email with your vendor number, it can be found on a pay stub or it can be requested by emailing Auditorsemail@example.com or by calling Accounts Payable Admin at 210-335-2243

 You are not the attorney on record.
 Please verify the case number.
 Alternately, you will have the option to fill in additional information on the invoice submission screen and provide information for your role on the case.